fineanmol/Hacktoberfest2024/README.md

 - Should I come closer to the text saying 'Don't come closer' on the left side of the home tab ?
   - Nope.
-- How many pull request (PR) must be made, if I want to get an awesome tshirt from Hacktoberfest 2022?
+- How many pull request (PR) must be made, if I want to get an awesome T-shirt from Hacktoberfest-2022?
-  - 4
+  - 4 PR's
 - How do I track my progress to get an awesome T-shirt from Hacktoberfest-2022?
   - [go to :](https://hacktoberfest.digitalocean.com/profile/).
 (Check Out Your Own Stats at Right Top)
 - What is the duration of Hacktoberfest 2022?